- Trade Marks

 - UK Chartered Trade Mark Attorney

-- European Community Trade Mark & Design Attorney
+- European Trade Mark & Design Attorney

 - BEng Electronic Engineering, University of Abertay Dundee

 - Member of the Institute of Trade Mark Attorneys (MITMA)

 Mike Vettese’s expertise is in trade marks, with a particular emphasis on protecting brands within the music, media and entertainment industries.
 Based in Aberdeen, he is the only qualified trade mark attorney working for any company permanently based north of Scotland’s central belt.